htetsoemoe/student-registration/README.md

 -   🎃 Authentication & Authorization with JWT
 -   🎃 One Teacher can register many students
 -   🎃 Each Teacher can see only their students, cannot see other teacher's students
+-   🎃 Each Teacher can update information of a specified student
 -   🎃 Each Teacher can delete a specified student

 ### Setup .env file in api (backend project)